How to Ferment Vegetables: A Beginner’s Guide

 You can usually pack carrots super tightly into the jar so that they are unable to break free to the surface of the brine.
 But this doesn’t always work as planned.

-After dozens of times making fermented carrots this way, I had one carrot break free from the pack and it was exposed to air and the whole entire top of the jar was covered in mold overnight.
-I had to throw out the entire jar!
+After making fermented carrots this way dozens of times, one carrot broke free from the pack, got exposed to air, and overnight, the entire top of the jar was covered in mold.

-So I always use a weight now and I recommend you do the same.
+So I always use a weight now and recommend you do the same.
 You can get creative and place a heavy object in a Ziploc bag and submerge your veggies with it.
-I used to do that.

-But recently I purchased glass fermentation weights and they are awesome!
+But recently, I purchased glass fermentation weights, and they are awesome!
 I wish I would have bought them a long time ago!

 Salt